 The clinical trials that we conduct may also have inclusion criteria that further limit the population of patients that we are able to enroll.
-For example, for Part B of our Phase 1/2 clinical trial of edasalonexent for which we initiated patient enrollment in April 2016, we intend to enroll only ambulatory boys between ages four and seven who have not used steroids for at least six months prior to the trial.
-These inclusion criteria could present challenges to enrollment because steroid therapy for DMD is often initiated in this age range.
+For example, we anticipate that a Phase 3 clinical trial of edasalonexent would enroll only ambulatory boys between ages four and seven who have not used steroids for at least six months prior to the trial.
+Similarly, if we conduct an additional trial of edasalonexent for non-ambulatory boys, we would intend to enroll non-ambulatory boys in an older age range who have not used steroids for at least six months prior to the trial.
+These inclusion criteria could present challenges to enrollment because steroid therapy for DMD is often initiated or continued in each of the age ranges that we expect to use for our future trials.